Bahari95/simpleCSRBF/README.md

 # simpleCSRBF
-accelerated minimalist library for the compactly supported radial basis function CSRBF to simulate various problems
+accelerated minimalist library for the compactly supported radial basis function CSRBF to simulate various problems in 2D

 ### Below is an example of Poisson equation with homogeneous Dirichlet boundary condition